Who's ultimately responsible for the learner learning?

 Caroline Camara, HS Science Teacher, Mt.
 Abraham Union Middle/High School, VT

 From everything we see and read and learn about teachers changing roles and learners having a voice in their learning, the environment changes.
 Teaching changes.
 The results are learners taking responsibility for their learning.
+Teachers are still essential and valuable.
+Teachers become partners with their learners by creating a learning environment that encourages curiosity, creativity, and collaboration.
 Then you will see that learners of all ages can self-direct their learning.
-We just need to keep telling and sharing stories.
+All of us just need to keep telling and sharing stories.